Vision exercise · 3–6 min

 Take the test

 Flip cards and find matching pairs.
-Visual memory plays a big role in everyday seeing.
+Choose a difficulty to begin.

 Frequently asked questions